Red Hat Training

 • The lvconvert(8) man page

 • You can increase the size of a RAID logical volume of any type with the lvresize or lvextend command.
 This does not change the number of RAID images.
-For striped RAID logical volumes the same stripe rounding constraints apply as when you create a striped RAID logical volume.
+For striped RAID logical volumes, the same stripe rounding constraints apply when you create a striped RAID logical volume.

-• You can change the number of stripes on a striped RAID logical volume (raid4/5/6/10) with the --stripes N parameter of the lvconvert command.
+• You can change the number of stripes on a striped RAID logical volume such as RAID4, RAID5, RAID6, or RAID10 with the --stripes N parameter of the lvconvert command.
 This increases or reduces the size of the RAID logical volume by the capacity of the stripes added or removed.
 Note that raid10 volumes are capable only of adding stripes.
-This capability is part of the RAID reshaping feature that allows you to change attributes of a RAID logical volume while keeping the same RAID level.
-For information on RAID reshaping and examples of using the lvconvert command to reshape a RAID logical volume, see the lvmraid(7) man page.
+This capability is part of the RAID reshaping feature and with this feature, you can change attributes of a RAID logical volume while keeping the same RAID level.

 You can change the number of images in an existing RAID1 array, similar to the way you can change the number of images in the implementation of LVM mirroring.